NicholasBlackburn1/MuderDrone-Cyn/README.md

 **Note: make sure u vopy up into the last output and remove any data that doesnt pertan to the meaasge u want to be added**

+**Nother Note: any input data gets dumped into the pretraining.txt file**

 copy chatgp output to look like this

 ```